 Amazon EC2 Systems Manager: A suite of tools for task automation, package installation, resource configuration, and patching on Amazon EC2.

-AWS Codebuild: A fully managed and extensible build service for compiling source code and running unit tests.
+AWS Codebuild: A fully managed and extensible build service for compiling source code and running unit s.
 Codebuild integrates with a wide array of AWS services, and helps make CI/CD pipelines more efficient.

 Personal Health Dashboard: Allowing developers to gain visibility into service health issues that may be affecting their application.